Advertiser Disclosure

 A few wildebeest graze near a safari jeep.

-Wildebeest are just one of the many animals you’ll spot on an African safari.
+Wildebeest are just one of the many animals you can spot on an African safari.
 Image Credit: davidclode via Unsplash

-The Great Migration takes place in Eastern Africa’s Serengeti and Masai Mara.
-Wildebeests, gazelles, zebras, and more migrate by the millions from the Ngorongoro Conservation Area in Tanzania through the Serengeti, across the Masai Mara in Kenya, and back again.
+The Great Migration takes place in eastern Africa’s Serengeti and Masai Mara.
+Wildebeest, gazelles, zebras, and more migrate by the millions from the Ngorongoro Conservation Area in Tanzania through the Serengeti, across the Masai Mara in Kenya, and back again.

 The animals follow this path instinctively throughout the year.
 The migration takes them through the circle of life (mating, birthing young, and even death by predators during the most vulnerable portions of the migration).

-How You’ll Spend Your Days on a Safari
+How You Spend Your Days on a Safari

-Each day of your safari vacation will likely start with an early morning game drive to see animals such as lions that prefer cooler morning temperatures.
+Each day of a safari vacation likely starts with an early morning game drive to see animals, such as lions, that prefer cooler morning temperatures.
 The morning drive lasts for several hours, so be sure to dress comfortably.

-You’ll have a break in the late morning and afternoon before an opportunity to take another game drive at night to see the nocturnal animals.
-When you aren’t on a game drive, you can enjoy cultural immersion opportunities with locals, enjoy a bush meal (a meal eaten in the bush), or even high tea.
+You have a break in the late morning and afternoon before an opportunity to take another game drive at night to see the nocturnal animals.
+When you aren’t on a game drive, you can try cultural immersion opportunities with locals, enjoy a bush meal (a meal eaten in the bush), or even high tea.
 It all depends on your safari.

 Hot Tip: